Student Services Department

 Communicable Disease Policy

-Students or employees who may or will become infected with a communicable disease may not automatically be excluded from enrollment or employment.
-Individuals may have access restricted to college services or facilities, unless it is deemed medically necessary to protect other members of the college community, or as required by law.
-The communicable disease policy applies to all employees, employees of contractors or contracted services, and students of Edgecombe Community College (ECC).
+Students or employees who may become infected with a communicable disease may not automatically be excluded from enrollment or employment.
+Individuals may have access restricted to college services or facilities unless deemed medically necessary to protect other college community members or as required by law.
+The communicable disease policy applies to all employees, contractors or contracted services, and students of Edgecombe Community College (ECC).

 - An employee is a person permitted to work for a specified purpose in the interest of ECC and over whose work activities the college exercises direct control.
-For the purpose of the Communicable Disease Policy and its procedures, a case involving an intern, volunteer, or other non-regular worker shall be handled as in the case of an employee.
+For the Communicable Disease Policy and its procedures, a case involving an intern, volunteer, or another non-regular worker shall be handled as they would an employee.
 This policy also applies to employees of contractors or contracted services.

-- A student is any officially enrolled and matriculated person in a curriculum or continuing education course(s) at ECC during the semester in which the communicable disease is reported, or at other relevant times.
+- A student is any officially enrolled and matriculated person in a curriculum or continuing education course(s) at ECC during the semester when the communicable disease is reported or at other relevant times.

-A person who knows, or has a reasonable basis for believing, that he or she is infected with or has been exposed to a communicable disease has an ethical and legal obligation to conduct him or herself in accordance with such knowledge to protect him or herself and others.
-In this respect, faculty and staff are required to report this information to the director of human resources; students are required to report this information to the vice president of student services.
+A person who knows or has a reasonable basis for believing that they are infected with or have been exposed to a communicable disease has an ethical and legal obligation to behave in a manner that protects themselves and others.
+In this respect, faculty and staff are required to report this information to the director of human resources; students must report this information to the vice president of student services.
 All information is kept confidential.
 Only persons with a medical or legal need to know are informed and only with the prior direct knowledge of the employee or student.